 It’s no secret that Orangetheory Fitness is one of the fastest-growing boutique workout franchises in the country—1,000 locations and counting so far, plus almost 300 international outposts.
 It seems like studios are opening on practically every corner (and even into hotels).
-Suffice it to say, plenty of people are talking about taking a class at the moment, but chances are that few are saying it’s easy.
-(As Robert says in the Queer Eye episode: “No one could have gotten me to go work out, except two sexy dudes and some orange machinery.”)
+Suffice it to say, plenty of people are talking about taking one of these classes at the moment, but also: Few are saying it’s easy.

-So, if you’re headed to one for the first time and feeling a bit nervous, there are some key things you can keep in mind to make it feel less, well, intimidating.
-For starters, know that the workout was specifically designed so anyone could do it.
-In fact, Orangetheory Fitness co-founder, Ellen Latham says she just finished training with a 78 year-old woman who does the class 3 times a week.
+If you’re not familiar, Orangetheory is known for being a buzzy HIIT workout that’s made up of three stations (treadmill, weights, and rowing machines), and it tracks your heart rate throughout the sesh so you know where you’re at.
+If you really want to try one out but are a bit nervous—I feel you—there are some key things you can keep in mind to make it feel less, well, intimidating.
+For starters, know that the workout was specifically designed so that anyone could do it.
+In fact, Orangetheory Fitness co-founder, Ellen Latham, says she just finished training with a 78 year-old woman who does the class three times a week.
 Talk about #goals.

-Here are four things every newbie should know before your first class, according to Orangetheory’s co-founder Ellen Latham.1.
+Here are four things every newbie should know before your first Orangetheory fitness class, according to the studio’s co-founder Ellen Latham.

 Before class, each participant is fitted with a heart rate monitor to track how long they’re in the “orange zone” (or 84 percent of their maximum heart rate) while working out.
 “You have to get your heart rate [past that threshold] for 12–20 minutes in a workout in order to achieve a metabolic response,” explains Latham, who’s also an exercise physiologist.
 “The theory is that of interval-training and EPOC, or afterburn—which stands for post-exercise oxygen consumption.”
 That means you’ll keep burning calories even when you leave class.